-The terms in this section are important:
+The terms in this section are important.

-The asking price is the amount of money you’ll need to come up with to purchase the business.
+First, the asking price is the amount of money you’ll need to come up with to purchase the business.

 In this example, the asking price is $320,000.
 A buyer would need to provide this total in cash or through a financing arrangement to complete an acquisition of this business.

-Gross revenue is the total amount of money the business received in the most recent year or reporting period before expenses.
+Next, gross revenue is the total amount of money the business received in the most recent year or reporting period before expenses.